* The unofficial student one that is

 Shortened form of the ‘Porter’s Lodge’, you need your fob-key to enter the college through here in the evening and on weekends.
 Important notices are often pinned up here and fliers (incl. domino’s discount vouchers) also lie around.
 This is a good meeting spot for going out with friends.
 If you wish to bring a guest into college after 10pm then you'll need to sign them in here.

 A (normally) quadrilateral space in a college, usually with grass.
-In Pembroke we have several Quads - the more traditional Old and Chapel Quads, along with less conventional quads such as North Quad.
+In Pembroke we have several Quads - the more traditional Old and Chapel Quads, along with less conventional quads such as North Quad and Rokos Quad.

 Rad Cam, abbreviation

 The Radcliffe Camera, is an extension of the Bodleian Library.
-The famous dome shame building in tourist photos.
+The famous dome shaped building in tourist photos.
 A very beautiful building with heaps of books, its aesthetic interior means it's frequented by History and English types.
 Linked to the Bod via a secret student-only passage.
-Not to be confused with Daniel Radcliffe
+Not to be confused with Daniel Radcliffe.

 A member or the JCR committee, a Rep is responsible for a certain aspect of JCR life.
-These include gender and equalities, publications, sport and ENTZ.
+These include Gender Equalities, Communications, Sport, Entz and many more.

 Rokos, proper noun

-The newt quad.
+The newest quad.
 By Farthings.
 This houses mostly second years and several third years.

 We’re extremely lucky at Pembroke that College can offer us accommodation for 3 years.
-Rooms are allocated into different bands with rent varying accordingly; **band A&B rooms feature a shared bathroom/showers
+Rooms are allocated into different bands with rent varying accordingly.

 Temporary suspension from the University, usually as a result of health reasons, a difficult family situation, personal reasons, and less frequently for poor academic performance or as major disciplinary offence.
 Essentially you take a year out and re-start your course the next academic year.

-The college key that lets you in and out of college and allows you into hall can also be topped up with money to spend in Farthings and the College Bar.
-This can be done via the Pembroke intranet.
+The college key that lets you in and out of college and allows you into hall.
+Saltos can also be topped up with money to spend in Farthings.
+This can be done via the Pembroke Intranet.
 Used as your room entrance key in modern blocks.

 The wonderful person who cleans your room once a week and empties your bin everyday.
 Comes with plenty of awkward encounters when they come in your room when you least expect.
 Worth staying in their good books as they can be very helpful.

-Informal Oxford term for the groupings of students who tend to live together off one staircase.
+Informal Oxford term for the groupings of students who tend to live together in one staircase.

 Any merchandise expressing college, club, society, production, or sports team affiliations.